Skip to main content

 We are a medical clinic and Dr. Hughes is a medical doctor, we are not a chemist, therefore medication is prescribed at the clinic, but not dispensed.
 The weight loss medications are prescription only medicines, so it cannot be bought over the counter, and you will need a prescription from a doctor.
 Please do not buy from people pertaining to sell these over the internet, on Instagram or via WhatsApp as these are scams and are selling fake product, but could be dangerous for your health.

-Semaglutide is the scientific name of the drug what is contained within Ozempic and Wegovy pens and it can only legally be prescribed by a doctor and dispensed at a chemist the same as for antibiotics, contraceptives, steroids, insulin etc.
+Semaglutide is the scientific name of the drug what is contained within Ozempic and Wegovy pens, tirzepatide is the scientific name for Mounjaro, these drugs can only legally be prescribed by a doctor and dispensed at a chemist the same as for antibiotics, contraceptives, steroids, insulin etc.

 Will I be on a weekly injection forever?
 What happens when I attain my target weight?